rus8/sofar-obj-det/README.md

 4. Caltech was created specifically for our problem and has a lot of images, so we evaluate it.
 5. MOT-17 was also created for pedestrians detection, so we evaluate it.
-6. KAIST is compatible with Caltech and has a lot of images, so we evaluate it.
+6. KAIST is compatible with Caltech in terms of labels and has a lot of images, so we evaluate it.
 7. Oxford is too big to be evaluated with our personal machines so we have decided to drop it